Best HDMI Switches in 2022

 Where the Orei really stands out though is its Picture in Picture mode, which is far more advanced than any other we have seen.
 Selecting the option allows you to choose the size of the second input – you can even split the screen half and half should you choose.
 It’s a nice touch and one that isn’t available on the other 4k options.

-You basically are not going to be interested in this if you need 4K – why would you be, but if you haven’t made it to that point yet, this could be the one you need to choose.
+Still, you’re likely not going to be interested in this if you need 4K.
+Why would you be?
+But if you haven’t made it to those resolutions yet, this could be the one you need to choose.

 Do I need gold-plated connectors?